School of Business Accreditation

 Our accreditation status demonstrates that we have met, and will continue to maintain, standards of business education that promote teaching excellence.
 In addition, ACBSP-accredited schools follow the core values defined by the Baldrige National Quality Program.

-Two outcomes of performance for the University of Indianapolis School of Business for ACBSP are retention and graduation percentage rates.
-The retention rate and graduation percentage rates for the School of Business are accessible per the Retention Rate and the Graduation Rate links below.
+Two outcomes of performance for the University of Indianapolis School Of Business for ACBSP are retention and graduation percentage rates.
+The retention rate and graduation percentage rates for the School of Business are accessible via the Retention Rate and the Graduation Rate links below.
 According to the University of Indianapolis Office of Institutional Planning & Research, where the data was collected, the timeline for the graphs for the retention and the graduation rates refers to the time retention and graduation rates were measured.
-For example, first to second year retention for Fall 2012 means the percent of students who started in Fall 2011 and returned in Fall 2012.
-Four year graduation rate for Fall 2012 means the freshmen who started in Fall 2009.
+For example, first to second year retention for Fall 2014 means the percent of freshman who started in 2013, with the earliest projected graduation date by Fall 2017.
+Four year graduation rate for Fall 2017 means the freshmen who started in Fall 2013.

 Student’s rating of the quality of the School of Business undergraduate programs is also shown within the Quality Rating, the Business Courses & Career Preparation, and the Business Courses Satisfaction links.

 Ninety-eight percent of the School of Business students completing their degrees indicated in the 2013 Senior Exit Survey that they had received a quality education.
 Ninety-five percent of the graduating seniors indicated their business courses were suited to their educational needs, and ninety-three percent reported the business courses prepared them for their career.
 The survey was completed online by undergraduate seniors finishing their program and was anonymous.